 Testing on the removed tumor found Darlene had a genetic condition called Lynch Syndrome, an inherited disorder that increases the risk of many types of cancer.
 While pregnant and tumor free, she was seen by the Department of Genetics for testing and counseling.
 They provided her with all the information about preventive measures she needs to monitor her health, including annual colonoscopies and frequent blood work.

 Finally, after a long awaited 38 weeks, baby Lily arrived on August 29, 2009 at 9:15 a.m. weighing 5 pounds, 7 ounces.
 A healthy baby girl; and thanks to Tufts Medical Center’s physicians, a healthy new mom.

 Now, life for Darlene and Ricardo is all about Lily.
 Lily is a happy and healthy child ready to start kindergarten.
 Darlene, remains cancer free and will be celebrating her birthday this year with a family trip to Spain.
 “We love traveling and showing Lily everything life has to offer,” she says.

 “We live life differently now and celebrate life each day.
 I owe everything to Tufts Medical Center.
 They saved my life, and saved my baby’s life.”

 Since the birth of Lily, Darlene has moved all her medical care to Tufts Medical Center including her primary care physician.
-Lily has been fortunate enough to not need Floating Hospital for Children’s expertise, but Darlene knows, if she ever does, there is no question where she’ll take her.
+Lily has been fortunate enough to not need Tufts Medical Center’s expertise, but Darlene knows, if she ever does, there is no question where she’ll take her.

 Philanthropic support, including fundraising events like Country Heals are vital to the work of our physicians and other caregivers throughout the Medical Center who put our patients’ needs first, each and every day.